AstroPay ReviewIs It the Right Payment Solution for Your iGaming Business?

 - The wallet creates stickiness that benefits you directly.
 A player with a funded AstroPay balance will deposit again through AstroPay because the money is already there.
 Switching to a different method means starting over.
 PayRetailers gives you direct acquiring but each transaction is standalone with no retention mechanism.

-- FCA e-money license means segregated funds, PCI DSS Level 1, built-in tiered KYC.
+- Multi-jurisdiction licensing (FCA EMI, Isle of Man FSA, Brazil Central Bank) means segregated funds, PCI DSS Level 1, built-in tiered KYC.
 Players coming through AstroPay arrive partially verified, so your compliance team does less screening work.
 Regulators see proper verification happening before money reaches your platform.

 - Settlement at T+1 to T+2 beats most of the market.
 Nuvei settles at T+2 to T+7.
 Worldpay at T+2 to T+7.
 PayRetailers at T+1 to T+3.
 Only Brite (T+0) and Trustly (T+1) are consistently quicker.